great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_an_expectation_suite_with_the_user_configurable_profiler.rst

             - GEN1 refers to our current plan, GEN2 refers to ideas that may or may not be addressed in future versions.
 Currently the only difference is that GEN2 allows for globally defined parameters and domains that can be used in multiple rules.
 It does not support multiple domains in a single rule.

+        NOTE: ONLY A SECTION OF THIS DOCUMENT HAS BEEN UPDATED - PLEASE SEE NOTES

         TODO: This text is just for internal communication so far and must be cross referenced with existing docs especially the Core Concepts docs before being released.

         The aim of the Great Expectations Profiler is to describe your existing data automatically by scanning it (or a subset of it) to create an Expectation Suite.
 The resulting Expectation Suite should describe your existing data well enough that new data (that is well behaved) should still pass when validated against that Expectation Suite.
 Of course the generated Expectation Suite can be manually modified using the existing Great Expectations Suite Edit functionality or re-generated via a modified Profiler if the data changes.